 Now you know what you need to find out, but the question is

-There are many online tools available that help in unlocking the competitive information.
+There are many online tools available that help in unlocking competitive information.
 You might want to save time and get acquainted with any of these platforms to make your competitive analysis more concrete.
-These tools can help you figure out the keywords your competitors get traffic for, the ads being shown for their paid keywords, conduct keyword research to ascertain competitiveness etc.
+These tools can help you figure out the keywords your competitors get traffic for, the ads being shown for their paid keywords, conduct keyword research to ascertain competitiveness, etc.

 Some of the competitor research tools that could be put to use are:

 The next step would be to monitor the results and narrow down the changes you must incorporate in your PPC account.
 Your competitors are a great source of information, so as much as your own expertise counts so do theirs.
 Make competitive research and audit a regular affair to identify the new competitors trying to outshine you and stay ahead of the existing ones.